a depiction of the demon Amaymon (based on the medieval descriptions)

 Rank in the Hierarchy of Hell

-He is explicitly identified as one of the four Great Kings who rule the four cardinal directions of the cosmos.
-In the Ars Goetia, the most prevalent source, he is assigned the East.
-This role is not merely symbolic; it grants him ultimate authority over the territory and all the legions of lesser spirits assigned to that quarter.
+Amaymon is ranked as an Infernal King in the demonic hierarchy of Solomonic grimoires, placing him among the top rulers in Hell.
+He is clearly named as one of the four Great Kings who rule the four main directions of the world.
+In the Ars Goetia, he is given the East.
+This is not just a symbol; it gives him real authority over that area and all the spirits there.

 The 72 spirits of the Ars Goetia are believed to be subordinate to one of these four Kings.
 For example, any spirit of the East is fundamentally under Amaymon’s control.